Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 #### Windows
 Reissue the `pip.exe install --upgrade -r requirements.txt` command.

+If using Anaconda, you can rerun the `install_conda_windows.cmd` script within the environment that hosts Batch Shipyard.

 #### Mac
 Reissue the `pip install --upgrade --user -r requirements.txt` command.